 Unborn children can be especially at risk for carbon monoxide (CO) poisoning even though it can take longer for the CO to reach dangerous levels in the fetus than the mother.
 If the mother loses consciousness while being exposed to CO, the fetus can be most at risk and may experience either short- or long-term problems.
 However, if the CO poisoning is mild and the mother is treated, there are usually no direct effects on the fetus.

-- Q What are the symptoms of carbon monoxide (CO) poisoning?
+- Q What increases my risk of carbon monoxide poisoning?

-- Q Can carbon monoxide poisoning have complications?
+- Q How long does carbon monoxide poisoning last?

-- Q What should I know about burning charcoal and carbon monoxide poisoning?
+- Q How can I prevent carbon monoxide poisoning?

-- Q Is carbon monoxide poisoning serious for adults?
+- Q Can carbon monoxide poisoning be prevented?

 - Q Does carbon monoxide cause severe poisoning or death?

 - Q Can burning charcoal in my home be harmful?